masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

 Pyrope leverages LiveHD bitwidth pass [stephenson_bitwidth] to compute the maximum and minimum
 value of each variable.
-For each operation, the maximum and minimum is computed.
-For control
-flow divergences, the worst possible path is considered.
+For each operation, the maximum and minimum are computed.
+For control-flow divergences, the worst possible path is considered.

 ```
 a = 3                      // max:3, min:3